openslide/openslide.github.io/docs/newformat/index.md

 `openslide.background-color` should be set with `_openslide_set_background_color_prop()`.

+`openslide.barcode` should be set to the decoded value of the label's barcode if included in the slide metadata.

 The `openslide.bounds-*` properties should be set for slides that omit image data along an entire edge of level 0.
 Drivers that use a single grid per